JeshuaEdgar/OpenProviderPowershell/README.md

 - TXT
 - NS

-Updating existing records can be done too.
-Use ```New-OPZoneRecordObject``` to create easy objects that can be parsed into ```Set-OPZoneRecord```.
 Here is an example how you could get a DNS record and adjust it to your needs:

 ```powershell
 $domain = "testdomain.com"